amwolff/oa/README.md

 Main part of this infrastructure is the data harvester service and a Postgres instance.

 ## Build & Run
-In order to start a dockerized instance locally, you will need to obtain session cookie and build services from source.
+In order to start a dockerized instance locally, you need to obtain session cookie and build services from source.
 This walk-through assumes you have Go & Docker installed and configured.

 Clone repository: